 BST students have again produced outstanding results in the Sixth Form and at all the key stages in earlier years.
 Tests are taken in the Primary School at the end of Year 2 (age 6-7) and Year 6 (age 10-11).
 In the Secondary School, IGCSE exams are taken at the end of Year 11 (age 15-16) and Sixth Form students aged 16,17 and 18 take AS exams (Year 12) and A levels (Year 13) .

-Although they still have another year of focused study ahead of them, the promising performance of our Year 12 students in their AS Levels was equally pleasing.
-There is certainly no room for complacency, but if they determine to do so, all the indications are that this hard-working year group can shine in 2017.
+Although they still have another year of focused study ahead of them, I was just as impressed with the performance of our Year 12 students in their AS Levels.
+In fact, their results exceeded our expectations (and possibly theirs!) and while there is certainly no room for complacency, all the indications are that this hard-working year group can shine in 2019.

-While the successes of our top performers are gratifying, it is even more pleasing to see students who have had to work very hard to cope with the demands of public examinations, achieving results better than even they might have expected.
+While I am always delighted to share with you the successes of our top performers, I know that our teachers often derive even greater satisfaction from seeing students who have struggled to cope with the demands of public examinations, achieving results better than even they might have expected.
 There are certainly times when a B or even a C offers just as much cause for celebration as an A*.

-These outstanding results represent a fitting reward for an ambitious, hard-working group of pupils and for their caring and committed teachers.
+These outstanding results represent a just reward for an enthusiastic, hard-working group of pupils and for their caring, dedicated teachers.